 - Implement a strategy to minimise and avoid the problem.

-- Establish appropriate prevention measures towards the one committing the violation.
+- Establish appropriate prevention measures for the one committing the violation.

 Compliance and Penalties